 Focaccia bread topped with a salty, savory olive tapenade.
-This impressive bread comes together in a couple of hours.
+This impressive bread comes together in a couple of hours, and is easily customizable.

 If your fridge looks anything like mine, you probably have a couple of half-full jars of olives claiming residency on the shelves.
 Turning them into a batch of savory, salty olive tapenade is one of my favorite ways to put that prime fridge real estate back on the market.
 I almost always have some capers and a half a lemon hanging out, too.
 Garlic and olive oil are always in my kitchen.
 All it takes to make some of this addictive relish is a few pulses in the food processor.

 A quick batch of tapenade tumbled atop this bubbly dough works out beautifully.
 This loaf of focaccia will make a wonderful addition to any lunch or dinner table; and it will also be tasty alongside a cheese tray or some charcuterie.

 - Olive Varieties: Feel free to experiment with different types of olives for the tapenade.
 Just ensure they’re pitted for a smoother tapenade.